The best vegan breakfast burrito recipe made with scrambled tofu and homemade slow roasted vegan breakfast hash.

 For awhile last year, I was addicted to a frozen breakfast burrito from the store that was also vegan.

 The difference?
-I had to absolutely douse it in hot sauce or I didn’t care for the flavor plain.
+I had to absolutely drown it in hot sauce or I didn’t care for the flavor plain.

 These homemade vegan breakfast burritos NEED NO HELP.